-- All staff who are employed directly by your school - All supply/agency staff who are employed for a reasonable period of time, whether employed directly by the school or through an Agency. - The very short term cover staff totalling a few days or a couple of weeks would not normally be put on the SCR but you still need to ensure the Agency has carried out all the checks and hold the evidence on file. - Any volunteer who works regularly with children and always include those who are engaged in "Regulated Activity". - Governors - People brought into the school to provide regular additional teaching or instruction but who are not staff members, such as Sports Coaches, Peripatetic Music Teachers, Artists etc. - Regular contract staff such as contract cleaners or caterers - The school should get written confirmation from the provider of any fee-funded student teacher that has carried out all pre-appointment checks that the school should otherwise perform
+- All staff, including teacher trainees on salaried routes, agency and third-party supply staff, even if they work for one day - Any volunteer who works regularly with children and always include those who are engaged in "Regulated Activity". - Governors - People brought into the school to provide regular additional teaching or instruction but who are not staff members, such as Sports Coaches, Peripatetic Music Teachers, Artists etc. - Regular contract staff such as contract cleaners or caterers - The school should get written confirmation from the provider of any fee-funded student teacher that has carried out all pre-appointment checks that the school should otherwise perform